perchwire/jekyll-now/_posts/2016-10-12-why-parents-matter.md

 ### Home Life

-> “A vast store of research, …. has confirmed that what young children learn, how they react to the events and people around them, and what they expect from themselves and others are deeply affected by their relationships with parents, the behavior of parents, and the environment of the homes in which they live.” <sup class="footnote"><a href="#fn4">4</a></sup>
+> “A vast store of research, …. has confirmed that what young children learn, how they react to the events and people around them, and what they expect from themselves and others are deeply affected by their relationships with parents, the behavior of parents, and the environment of the homes in which they live.” <sup>4</sup>

 ### Early Relationships